• Skip to primary navigation

 What is in a Victory Garden?
 Anything that you want, it is up to you.
 However, you want to keep in mind, as we discussed above, your space limitations.

 Making sure to plant easy to grow vegetables is important so that you can put in a small amount of work and get a decent harvest.
-Also including fast growing vegetables, like zucchini, yellow squash, lettuce, radishes, and cucumbers, is important so that you can start harvesting food for your family as soon as possible.
+Also including fast growing vegetables, so you can grow zucchini, grow yellow squash, grow lettuce, grow radishes, and grow cucumbers, and start harvesting food for your family as soon as possible.

 tomato plants started in tomato cages